 - My GSOC codebase

 GSOC 2017 with Nmap Security Scanner

-Before we go any further, I thank each and everyone who helped me in my way to achieve this.
+Before we go any further, I thank each and every one who helped me in my way to achieving this.
 But for this document, I would like to limit them to my mentors Daniel Miller and Fyodor from Nmap for choosing me over several other applicants from all over the globe and for guiding me through the whole process, providing me invaluable resources at times of need and for being so supportive throughout my internship.

 This article is divided into the following sub-sections.

 My GSOC codebase.(Open this to directly access my contributions list)

 It was in March 2017, I was told by one of my seniors about Google Summer of Code.
 I’m a penetration tester and security enthusiast (Web application security).
 So, without any delay, I started to see the list of organizations that work on security.
 There were only a total of 6 organizations and 5 of them caught my interest.
 They were Metasploit, Nmap, Tor, Honeypot, and Radare2.
 I thought of applying for at least 3 of them and started to do my research on each of them.
 After a day or two, my inner soul started saying, “You were using Nmap for the past 2 years, and it's now the time for you to show tribute to Nmap.”
 Without any second thought, I made up my mind to contribute to Nmap leaving all the other options behind.